 Why are there so many questions?
 Great eye!
 This survey is longer than NCSC's employee satisfaction survey.
 Longer national survey models which interested your court leaders inspired this survey tool.
-Thus, this tool includes court-specific questions appropriate for the judicial workplace.
 The detailed questions have been framed to invite responses that will give court leadership more comprehensive and actionable information to work with.